30 Modern Logo Design Ideas To Inspire Your Creative Genius

 29. Pulpo Gallery

-A truly unique way of magnifying a minimalist concept through abstract interpretation.
+A truly unique and modern way of magnifying a minimalist concept through abstract interpretation.
 There are two main components: black ink and tentacles.
 Wait, are you sure it’s an octopus?

 Classic and refined, BBC’s logo is clearly a winner.
 The black color gives it a sense of authority and the minimalistic design makes it stand for itself.